 While there are approximately 4000 species of cockroach worldwide (450 species found in Australia) only 5 species usually invade homes.

-Because the invading species can contaminate food supplies and transmit disease causing pathogens they are considered pests.
+Because the invading species can contaminate food supplies and transmit disease-causing pathogens they are considered pests.

 Cockroaches have been around for over 350 million years and have remained relatively unchanged throughout that duration.

 Pest species vary between 3mm-70mm in size, are usually black or dark brown, have a flattened body, long antennae and bristly legs specialized for running and digging.
-They have specialised sensors called ‘cerci’ (which are like rear-mounted antennae) that make them acutely aware of their surroundings and alert them to any imminent threats.
+They have specialized sensors called ‘cerci’ (which are like rear-mounted antennae) that make them acutely aware of their surroundings and alert them to any imminent threats.

 The ability to eat almost anything, gives the cockroach a vast advantage when competing with other species for food.